 The answer is false, even though tooth decay in later life is likely even with ongoing dental care.
 However, with good oral hygiene and proper dental care, seniors can retain all or most of their teeth.
 But the trick is that taking care of the gums is just as important as taking care of the teeth.

 Most tooth loss is caused not by cavities, but by gum disease.
 Gum disease results when bacteria enter the crevices between teeth and gums, where they create plaque.
 The presence of plaque causes an immune reaction that causes the gums to become inflamed.
 The inflammatory process eventually eats away at the structures that hold teeth in place.
 Inflammation caused by gum disease has also been linked to heart disease, certain cancers, and respiratory diseases.

 Gum disease can be prevented by thoroughly brushing and flossing your teeth regularly.
 This means brushing at least twice per day with fluoride toothpaste, or after each meal.
-Flossing should be done at least once per day. .
-Studies have shown that manual and electronic toothbrushes are equally effective in eliminating plaque.
+Flossing should be done at least once per day.
+Studies have shown that manual and powered toothbrushes are equally effective in eliminating plaque.

 If you do use a manual toothbrush, use a soft-bristled toothbrush.
 Be sure to brush the back, front, and bottom of all teeth.
 Also brush your tongue and the roof of your mouth.
 Replace your toothbrush every 2-3 months.

-If you have a physical disability that makes grasping a toothbrush difficult, you may find an electric toothbrush easier to handle.
+If you have a physical disability that makes grasping a toothbrush difficult, you may find a powered toothbrush easier to handle.
 Here are some other fixes as well: